bryanvdang/ProvideX/README.md

 - KNO 1 is the alternate key
 	- Alternate keys which are similar to an index in SQL.
 Another way to search through it.

+---
+IO List:
+- Basically a hard-coded list of what my values are for each field.
+This is the undesired way to deal with files so we need to understand how these works but any new code should not work like this.
+Sometimes it's ok to deal with them because they can sometimes be a little more convenient for a situation.
+- This old way of doing it is putting it in a big list so when I need to add a variable I can add to this list instead of adding to every read and write that uses it.